John F. White: Early life and career

-John F. White was born on October 11, 1917 in Waukegan, Illinois to the Reverend Edward Sydney and Lilah McCormick White.
+White was born on October 11, 1917, in Waukegan, Illinois, to the Reverend Edward Sydney and Lilah McCormick White.
 He was educated at the Harvard School for Boys and Hyde Park High School and went on to receive his B.A. from Lawrence College in Appleton, Wisconsin in 1941.
 He married Joan Glasow in May 1943 with whom he had three children: Susan, Michael, and Christopher.
 In 1944, he received his master's degree at the University of Chicago.

-From 1941 to 1944, White was the Admissions Counsellor at Lawrence.
-White returned to Illinois in 1944 to become the Director of Admissions at the Illinois Institute of Technology.
+From 1941 to 1944, White was the admissions counsellor at Lawrence.
+White returned to Illinois in 1944 to become the director of admissions at the Illinois Institute of Technology.
 White stayed at the Illinois Institute of Technology for six years.
-He served as Assistant Dean of Students from 1945 to 1946, Dean of Students from 1946 to 1948, and Dean and Director of the Development Program from 1948 to 1950.
-In 1950, White left the Institute of Technology for Western Reserve University where he was offered the position of Vice President.
+He served as assistant dean of students from 1945 to 1946, dean of students from 1946 to 1948, and dean and director of the development program from 1948 to 1950.
+In 1950, White left the Institute of Technology for Western Reserve University, where he was offered the position of vice president.
 During his five-year tenure, White made his initial move into educational broadcasting as he pioneered development of television as an educational tool at Western Reserve.

-He left his job as Vice President in 1955 to move to Pittsburgh, Pennsylvania, and to become the General Manager of WQED.
+He left his job as vice president in 1955 to move to Pittsburgh, Pennsylvania, and to become the general manager of WQED.
 During 1956, he lectured at the University of Pittsburgh.
 WQED won the Peabody Award for its programming in 1957.
 White left WQED in 1958 to become President of the National Educational Television and Radio Center.
-During his tenure as President, there were a few unsuccessful attempts to bring educational television to the New York City area.
+During his tenure as president, there were a few unsuccessful attempts to bring educational television to the New York City area.
 White helped form Educational Television for the Metropolitan Area Inc. in 1961 and served as its secretary and as a board member to further this goal.
 In 1962, WNDT New York went on the air, becoming one of the country's outstanding ETV operations by 1968.

 In 1963, the National Educational Television and Radio Center put aside all its functions except for non-instructional television programming.
 It changed its name to National Educational Television and focused on cultural and public affairs programming.
 John White served as president of the National Educational Television and Radio Center from 1963 to 1969.
 During this period White received several honorary degrees, including an LH.D. from Lawrence College in 1961 and a LL.D. from Cornell College in Iowa in 1964.